Left Chevron

 The case below is an example of an error that occurred when instructions on how to use the two different types of inhalers were misunderstood.

 A young child needed two different inhalers to treat his asthma.
-The inhaler he used every day—his maintenance inhaler—was called Symbicort (contains the medicines budesonide and formoterol).
-His other inhaler—his rescue inhaler—was called Proair (contains the medicine albuterol) which he was supposed to use for quick relief when he had trouble breathing.
+The inhaler he used every day—his maintenance inhaler—was called Symbicort (budesonide and formoterol).
+His other inhaler—his rescue inhaler—was called Proair RespiClick (albuterol) which he was supposed to use for quick relief when he had trouble breathing.
 While he was at camp one day, he began having trouble breathing.
 He went to get his rescue inhaler.
 The child had been taught to use the “red inhaler” for quick relief.
-However, both inhalers were red and similar in size (see Figure 1).
+However, both inhalers were red and similar in size (Figure 1).
 As a result, the child grabbed his maintenance inhaler, not his rescue inhaler.
 The maintenance inhaler contains long-acting medicine that works slowly, so it did not help him.
 Fortunately, the mistake was noticed quickly, and the child used his rescue inhaler to rapidly ease his breathing.

-To make sure you know which inhaler to use daily and which inhaler to use in an emergency, do the following:
+Here's what you can do: To make sure you know which inhaler to use daily and which inhaler to use in an emergency, consider the following recommendations.

 • Show what you learned.
 After learning how to take the medicine, use the inhaler in front of the doctor, nurse, or pharmacist.